The Infrared Universe

 \paragraph{Entropy continuity equation.} Let $s_{\rm ext}(t)$ denote the coarse--grained physical entropy density of the exterior system.
 Applying Reynolds transport to a comoving world--tube bounded by the cosmological horizon yields the mesoscopic entropy balance equation \cite{Wald2001}

-where: \begin{itemize} \item $\dot{s}_{\rm cos}>0$ is the entropy \emph{flux density} exported from the exterior across the cosmological horizon, i.e.\ the rate at which exterior entropy is removed from the exterior Hilbert space by loss of causal access due to expansion; and \item $\dot{s}_{\rm IR}>0$ is the rate at which expansion--driven infrared geometric modes inject entropy into the exterior system. \end{itemize}
+where: \begin{itemize} \item $\dot{s}_{\rm cos}>0$ is the entropy \emph{flux density} exported from the exterior across the cosmological horizon, i.e.\ the rate at which exterior entropy is removed from the exterior Hilbert space by loss of timelike accessibility and by radiative decoherence induced by expansion and scattering; and \item $\dot{s}_{\rm IR}>0$ is the rate at which expansion--driven infrared geometric modes inject entropy into the exterior system. \end{itemize}

 The term $3H s_{\rm ext}$ represents the kinematic dilution of physical entropy density due to cosmic expansion; it is the advective contribution associated with the time--dependent exterior volume and should not be interpreted as a separate entropy export channel.
 By contrast, $\dot{s}_{\rm cos}$ represents an irreversible entropy current across the horizon.
 Black--hole entropy production does not appear as an independent source term: because the total black--hole entropy $S_{\rm BH}$ is stationary in steady state, its production by accretion is exactly balanced by export across the horizon and is therefore contained implicitly in $\dot{s}_{\rm cos}$.